chrmorandi/yiipass/README.md

 >
 > SQLSTATE[HY000]: General error: 14 unable to open database file

 Then make sure that the folder where the _yiipass.sqlite_ SQlite database resides, has the correct permissions.
+Also the SQLite database itself must have the correct permissions.
 By default, this file is located in the application root-folder.
-The folder must be owned by www-data, if you use apache.
+The folder and the file must be owned by www-data, if you use apache.
 [Further information](http://www.dragonbe.com/2014/01/pdo-sqlite-error-unable-to-open.html)